1

 HCPF uses three platforms for websites: Drupal, managed by Tyler Colorado and SIPA, Google Sites, and SharePoint.
 HCPF contributes content to these resources but cannot independently resolve issues that exist on the platforms.
 Such issues are monitored by OIT and placed in a queue for remediation with the platform vendors.
 Below are our accessibility numbers as reported by Siteimprove for the 7 HCPF owned public websites:

-- Individual scores as of 12/13/2024:
+• Individual scores as of 6/6/2025:

-- Health Care Policy & Financing (Main Portal): 87.1%
+• Health Care Policy & Financing (Main Portal): 95.9% (+8.8 pts since January 2025)

 In Progress: Continue to monitor user-contributed content and platforms for potential accessibility and seek resolution with appropriate vendors as applicable.
-Achieve a 90+ average accessibility score, and a score of 90+ for all HCPF-owned websites individually.
+Maintain a 90+ average accessibility score, and a score of 90+ for all HCPF-owned websites individually.

-Inventory existing and new documents and implement an agency-wide progress tracking system for documents | Completed: Inventory and Progress Tracking Tool has been developed internally.
+Completed: Inventory and Progress Tracking Tool has been developed internally.
 Subject Matter Experts (SMEs) have been designated to be in charge of inventorying documents for their respective offices.
-In Progress: an implementation plan is being drafted that will help and direct SMEs in that endeavor.
-Targeted for release early 2025. |
+An implementation plan has been drafted to direct SMEs in that endeavor.

-Ensure staff training for common types of documents | In Progress: internal training is being developed and will be made available to all staff.
-Targeted for release in the first quarter of 2025.
 Completed: a bank of external training, including training developed by OIT, has been developed and posted onto the HCPF intranet website.
-More specific training will be added to it as time goes on. |
+More specific training will be added to it as time goes on.

 Applications